 Food

-The simple act of feeding Dubia roaches introduces all sorts of foreign matter from any number of places into the environment that was just described above as prime for the spread of bacteria.
+The simple act of feeding Dubia roaches introduces all sorts of foreign matter from any number of places into their environment — the one we just described as prime for spreading bacteria.
 Have you ever been to a farm or seen the back of a delivery truck?
 These are not clean places.
 Bacteria are everywhere.
-One spot of dirt on one piece of vegetation can harbor millions of germs…all waiting to find a new home in a dark, wet, hot place just like your Dubia roach colony.
-Again, most bacteria are not bad, and some are even good.
-Some though, are bad, and bad ones can cause die-offs.
+One spot of dirt on one piece of vegetation can harbor millions of germs — all waiting to find a new home in a dark, wet, hot place like your Dubia roach colony.
+Again, most bacteria are not harmful, and some are even good.
+Some, however, are bad, and bad ones can cause die-offs.

 Water

-Water can contain chemicals, and water quality varies depending on where you live or where you buy it.
+Water can contain chemicals, and water quality varies depending on where you live.
 Water also harbors bacteria and other living contaminants.
-Understand that if the die-off is mold or bacteria-related, water will be involved one way or another.
+Understand that if the die-off is mold or bacteria-related, water will be involved in one way or another.
 Contamination either came from water or was enabled by it because neither mold nor bacteria can grow in the numbers required to cause problems in completely arid environments.
 Remember: dark, moist, and wet.
-One way to rule in water issues is to note if it gets smelly or discolored between changes.
+One way to rule out water issues is to note if it gets smelly or discolored between changes.
 If so, this is a sign to investigate further.

 Enclosure